 It was officially adopted in 1966, the same year Barbados declared its Independence.

-Barbadian $50 notes display the image of a broken trident, which also features on the Barbadian national flag.
+Barbadian $50 notes display the image of a broken trident, which also features the Barbadian national flag.

 It symbolizes Barbados’ break from Britain’s colonial rule; the three trident prongs are said to represent the three principles of democracy.